Haitian leader’s killing draws condemnation, calls for calm

 The White House described the attack as “horrific” and “tragic.”

-White House press secretary Jen Psaki said the U.S. stands ready to assist Haiti in its time of need.
+White House press secretary Jen Psaki said the United States was prepared to assist Haiti in its time of need.

-“It’s a horrific crime and we’re so sorry for the loss that (the people of Haiti) are all suffering and going through as many of them are waking up this morning and hearing this news,” Psaki said during a previously scheduled interview with CNN.
+“It’s a horrific crime, and we’re so sorry for the loss that (the people of Haiti) are all suffering and going through as many of them are waking up this morning and hearing this news,” Psaki said during a previously scheduled interview with CNN.
 “And we stand ready and stand by them to provide any assistance that’s needed.”

 Taiwanese President Tsai Ing-wen offered her condolences in a statement on Twitter.